Skip to content

 import * as forward from 'koishi-plugin-forward'

-ctx.plugin(puppeteer) // browser-related service
+ctx.plugin(puppeteer) // Provides browser service

-ctx.plugin(forward) // message forwarding
+ctx.plugin(forward) // Provides message forwarding

 index.ts